lucasmelin/eliza/README.md

 ![eliza](eliza.jpg)

-A clone of Joseph Weizenbaum's [ELIZA](https://en.wikipedia.org/wiki/ELIZA), one of the first natural language processing computer progams.
+A clone of Joseph Weizenbaum's [ELIZA](https://en.wikipedia.org/wiki/ELIZA), one of the first natural language processing computer programs.

 # Demo